ruixif/ruixif.github.io/about.md

 ---

-My name is Ruixi Fan, currently working as a machine-learning engineer at [Treat Technologies](https://www.trytreat.io/), focusing on creating performant advertisement content through large, generative AI system.
-Previously, I worked as an engineer at [Etsy](https://www.etsy.com/), focusing on system engineering for machine learning applications, including model training and inference pipeline, streaming data processing and experimentation platform.
+My name is Ruixi Fan, currently working as a machine-learning engineer at [Typeface](https://www.typeface.ai/).
+My current research interest is on building intelligent system for complexed image tasks, including but not limited to image creation, editing, retouching, etc.

+Before joining Typeface, I worked at [Treat Technologies](https://www.trytreat.io/), focusing on creating performant advertisement content through large, generative AI system.
+Treat's main technical assets were acquired by Typeface in 2024, and I joined Typeface through the acquisition.
+Before joining Treat, I worked as an engineer at [Etsy](https://www.etsy.com/), focusing on system engineering for machine learning applications, including model training and inference pipeline, streaming data processing and experimentation platform.

 Prior to this job, I was a graduate student at Carnegie Mellon University, studying spectroscopy's application and quantum-chemistry modeling on (*bio*)-metallocatalysis.
 My publication list can be found at